Friending and following

 Friending is the act of adding someone to a list of "friends" on a social networking service.
 The notion does not necessarily involve the concept of friendship.
 It is also distinct from the idea of a "fan"—as employed on the WWW sites of businesses, bands, artists, and others—since it is more than a one-way relationship.
 A "fan" only receives things.
 A "friend" can communicate back to the person friending.
 The act of "friending" someone usually grants that person special privileges (on the service) with respect to oneself.
 On Facebook, for example, one's "friends" have the privilege of viewing and posting to one's "timeline".

-Following is a similar concept on other social network services, such as Twitter and Instagram, where a person (follower) chooses to add content from a person or page to his or her newsfeed.
+Following is a similar concept on other social network services, such as Twitter and Instagram, where a person (follower) chooses to add content from a person or page to their newsfeed.
 Unlike friending, following is not necessarily mutual, and a person can unfollow (stop following) or block another user at any time without affecting that user's following status.

 The first scholarly definition and examination of friending and defriending (the act of removing someone from one's friend list, also called unfriending) was David Fono and Kate Raynes-Goldie's "Hyperfriendship and beyond: Friends and Social Norms on LiveJournal" from 2005, which identified the use of the term as both a noun and a verb by users of early social network site and blogging platform LiveJournal, which was originally launched in 1999.

 Friend/follower count, friend collecting, and multiple accounts

 The addition of people to a friend list without regard to whether one actually is their friend is sometimes known as friend whoring.
 Matt Jones of Dopplr went so far as to coin the expression "friending considered harmful" to describe the problem of focusing upon the friending of more and more people at the expense of actually making any use of a social network.

 Friend collecting is the adding of hundreds or thousands of friends/followers, a not uncommon order of magnitude on some social sites.
 As a result, many teen users feel pressured to heavily curate their posts, posting only carefully posed and edited photographs with well-thought-out captions.
-Some Instagram users (typically teenage girls) will create a second account, known as a Finsta (short for "Fake Instagram").
+Some Instagram users will create a second account, known as a Finsta (short for "Fake Instagram").
 A Finsta is typically private, and the owner only allows close friends to follow it.
 Since the follower count is kept down, the posts can be more candid and silly in nature.
 Users may also create multiple accounts based on their interests.
 Someone with a personal social media account might be a photographer and maintain a separate account for that.

 There is risk associated with following large numbers of people: scholars say that social anxiety could be an effect of managing a large social media network, as users can feel jealous and have a "fear of missing out".